Current Molecular Pharmacology

 Open access

+Volumes 1-17 of Current Molecular Pharmacology published by Bentham Science can be accessed here: https://www.benthamscience.com/journal/98.
 Current Molecular Pharmacology is a peer-reviewed international journal dedicated to publishing the latest advancements in cellular and molecular pharmacology.
 It emphasizes the mechanisms of action of novel drugs under development, innovative pharmacological technologies, and the application of genomics, proteomics, and metabonomics to drug action.
 Additionally, the journal explores how the study of drug actions at the cellular and molecular level provides insights into normal biological functions, fostering a deeper understanding of both therapeutic interventions and fundamental biological processes.

-This journal contains four sections:
+This journal contains five sections:

 Section A (Mechanism of Action of Novel Drugs): This section focuses on understanding the mechanisms by which novel drugs under development exert their effects, covering molecular targets, pharmacodynamic and pharmacokinetic studies, structure-activity relationships (SAR), and preclinical and clinical insights into drug mechanisms.